20 words and phrases that may confuse people who did not grow up in the UK

-The story behind this is that Prime Minister Robert Gascoyne-Cecil, ‘Bob’ for short, chose his unpopular nephew, Arthur Balfour, for an important government position.
-People didn’t like this and believed that Arthur had only got this job because Bob was his uncle, and ‘Bob’s your uncle’ therefore meant life was easy for him because his uncle was the Prime Minister!
+The story behind this is that Prime Minister Robert Gascoyne-Cecil, ‘Bob’ for short, chose his unpopular nephew, Arthur, for an important government position.
+People believed that Arthur had only got this job because Bob was his uncle, and ‘Bob’s your uncle’ therefore meant life was made easy for him because his uncle was the Prime Minister!

 This is an abbreviation for umbrella.

 - ‘When in the UK, you should carry a brolly with you at all times.’